If you build it, will they come? Incentivizing the Adoption of Digital Financial Services in Niger

 Spillovers

 Treated households may share the information or the flyer that is handed out as part of the intervention with other households in the same village or other villages.
 Information sharing within the same village is not problematic for our identification, because we randomize the treatment at the village level.
-Since we will analyze intent-to-treat effects, information sharing across treated and control villages may only underestimate the effect of the information.
+Since we will estimate intent-to-treat effects, information sharing across treated and control villages may only underestimate the effect of the information.
 However, we will monitor the extent of information sharing.
 Since from a policy perspective information sharing is a desired action which should increase the cost-effectiveness of the intervention, we will ask households whether they shared the information about mobile money with other households.

 Experimental Design Details